 Day 6: Icefields Parkway into Jasper National Park

-Canada boasts one of the world's most spectacular high alpine roads, the Icefields Parkway.
-Peyto Lake and Bow Summit are among the frequent stops and short hikes the guide suggests for today.
+Part of this signature adventure tour is the world's most spectacular high alpine road, the Icefields Parkway.
+Among the frequent stops and short hikes, the guide suggest for today, are Bow Lake and Bow Summit with Peyto Lake.
 At the Columbia Icefields huge glaciers spawn rivers, which eventually reach three different oceans.
 Saskatchewan Glacier is best viewed from far above, after hiking 2.5 km (1.6 mi) to a windy ridge at 2260 m (7525 ft).
 Then on to Jasper and the hotel in this small mountain town.
 Hiking time 2 hours.

 Day 7: Jasper National Park, hikes above Maligne Lake